royhobbstn/geojson-dijkstra/README.md

 **ArcFlags extension** (in progress)

-## How can I make a directed graph
+## How can I make a directed graph?

 The internals are in place to make this possible, but they have not been tested.
 Feel free to dive into the code, but use at your own risk.